Parasites

 – Ciliophora (ciliates)

-– Sporozoa (organisms with non-motile adult stage)
+– Sporozoa (organisms with a non-motile adult stage)

 Multicellular organisms